 I just put a new paper up on the arXiv, and so I thought I would share it here.
-This was the final paper I wrote for my Ph.D., and it’s the one I’m most proud of, because by this point I was determining the direction that the research was going.
+This was the final paper I wrote for my Ph.D., and it’s the one I’m most proud of.
+The paper is called “Metrics for Graph Comparison: a Practitioner’s Guide.”

 That said, we find that spectral methods (which are quite standard, and have been around for some time) are strong performers all around.
 They are robust, flexible, and have the added benefit of easy implementation - fast spectral algorithms are ubiquitous in modern computing packages such a MATLAB, SciPy, and Julia.

 you can get via

 pip install netcomp.
 Check it out, and feel free to post issues and/or

 PRs if you want to add to/modify the library.

 Let me know in the comments what you think!
 Or feel free to email me if you have more detailed questions about graph metrics.
 Happy Friday!

 This is paired with the assumption that the graph is sparse, so the number of edges is ↩